danobi/dxuuu.xyz/src/kernel-development-setup.md

     exec /bin/sh

+Afterwards, run `chmod +x init` to give the init script execution bits.
 After this, we're ready to `cpio` the whole initramfs up.
 This `cpio` command will (g)zip up all of our files and folders up into something the kernel can work with:

     find . -print0 \
         | cpio --null -ov --format=newc \